Costs in Employment Tribunal claims

 So there are two different situations:

-- Costs where there was representation: A Tribunal can make a “Costs Order” in respect of legal fees and expenses (for example fees for an expert witness) paid by the winning party if they are legally represented or represented by a lay representative (someone who is not a legal representative but who charges for representing at tribunal).
+- Costs where there was representation: A Tribunal can make a “Costs Order” for legal fees and expenses (for example fees for an expert witness) paid by the winning party if they are legally represented or represented by a lay representative (someone who is not a legal representative but who charges for representing at tribunal).

-- Costs where there was no representation: If the winning party was not represented, the Tribunal can award a “Preparation Time Order” for the costs of the time taken to prepare the case.
+- Costs where there was no representation: If the winning party was not represented, the Tribunal can award a “Preparation Time Order” for the costs of the time taken to prepare the case (subject to specified hourly rates – £44 per hour for 6 April 2024 to 5 April 2025).

-An Employment Tribunal can also order a party to make a payment to a witness who is required to attend the Tribunal in respect of their expenses incurred in attending.
+An Employment Tribunal can also order a party to make a payment to a witness who is required to attend the Tribunal for their expenses incurred in attending.
 (Evidence of such expenses would be required).

 What happens when a party applies for costs?